jenyeeiam/stats_blog/_posts/2020-05-09-soph_slump.md

 #### Data

 I will be focusing on hitting for this project.
 I filtered the dataset to only include players in the `So.` and `Fr.` class.
 I created two dataframes, one for sophomores and one for freshman, then I did an inner join on the `Name` and `School` to eliminate entries that were not shared by both dataframes.
 Sometimes players play their freshman and sophomore seasons at different schools, so I will not be counting those cases.
-Then, I merged the dataframes back together subtracted the freshman stats from the sophomore stats.
+And lastly, I subtracted the freshman stats from the sophomore stats.
 This was the first time I learned how to merge dataframes like an sql join so I thought I'd share that snippet.

 {% highlight python %}
 so_ops = df[(df['Class'] == 'So.') & (df['OPS'].notna())][['Name', 'School', 'OPS']]